 Pupils with particular aptitudes and abilities in specific subjects will be encouraged to make accelerated progress in these areas through additional material and support from class teachers as far as this is reasonably possible.

-8. Careers, higher education, information evenings and pupil induction
+8. Careers, higher education, information evenings and pupil induction appropriate careers and higher education guidance for its pupils.

 The School will provide: